cairo-book/cairo-book/src/ch16-04-L1-L2-messaging.md

 ## The StarknetMessaging Contract

 The crucial component of the `L1-L2` Messaging system is the [`StarknetCore`][starknetcore etherscan] contract.
 It is a set of Solidity contracts deployed on Ethereum that allows Starknet to function properly.
-One of the contracts of `StarknetCore` is called `StarknetMessaging` and it is the contract responsible for passing messages between Starknet and Ethereum. `StarknetMessaging` follows an [interface][IStarknetMessaging] with functions allowing to send message to L2, receiving messages on L1 from L2 and canceling messages.
+One of the contracts of `StarknetCore` is called `StarknetMessaging` and it is the contract responsible for passing messages between Starknet and Ethereum. `StarknetMessaging` follows an [interface][IStarknetMessaging] with functions allowing to send messages to L2, receiving messages on L1 from L2 and canceling messages.

 ```js
 interface IStarknetMessaging is IStarknetMessagingEvents {